 In this course, students will study the structures and systems of the human body, including the integumentary (skin, hair, nails), skeletal (bones), and muscular systems.
 Students will learn from guest speakers, class discussions, creating artwork, building muscles out of clay, and completing group projects.
 Hands-only CPR training will also be covered.
-This course is recommended for any student interested in medical or health related fields such as athletic training, physical therapy, or kinesiology.
+This course is recommended for any student interested in learning more about the human body, or medical or health related fields such as athletic training, physical therapy, or kinesiology.
 It may be taken as an elective or to fulfill the Health 2 requirement.
-Students must complete Anatomy prior to enrollment in Physiology.
-The two courses cannot be taken concurrently.